kerryzhu108/Algebra-App/README.md

 # Algebra Visualizer
-The goal of this project is to create an educational tool for visual math learners by allowing users to interact with numbers and solve algebraic equations their own way.
+The app aims to help visual learners with algebra by applying bedmas rules for users as they experiment with moving different numbers around.

 ## Setup
-Only required library is Pygame, run code from either "menu.py" or "maingame.py"
+Only required library is Pygame, run code from Main.py

 ## Current features
 Highlight box that simplifies selected group of numbers, undo/redo commands, custom equations, random equation generator.

 ## Technologies
-The program is being coded in Python using the Pygame library.
+Coded in Python using the Pygame library.

 ## Status
 Currently in alpha, very buggy and prone to errors such as miscalculations and divison signs not appearing.